-The museum was established in 1967, aiming to preserve disappearing the vernacular houses in Japan, and to hand them down to the next generations.
+The museum was established in 1967, aiming to preserve the disappearing vernacular houses in Japan, and to hand them down to the next generations.
 You can enjoy around twenty-five traditional buildings, including the Water Mill, the Ferryman's Hut, the Storehouse on Stilts, and the Kabuki Stage.
-Furthermore, the museum displays the stone statues and carvings along the passage, as well as the farming tools and daily utensils in each houses.
+Furthermore, the museum displays the stone statues and carvings along the passage, as well as the farming tools and daily utensils in each house.

-You can see the formation of folk houses in the permanent exhibits besides the temporally exhibits at the Museum House.
+You can see the formation of folk houses in the permanent exhibits besides the temporary exhibits at the Museum